 5- Workforce Management

-Closely similar but not to be confused with the previous module, workforce management is primarily a scheduling function.
+Workforce management is a scheduling function that is closely similar but not to be confused with the previous module.
 This module links closely or sometimes combined with other sub-set modules such as time and attendance management and absence and leave management.

 Workforce management can help you schedule and shift tasks to employees, monitor workflows and provide a management dashboard with real-time metrics and data.